omega-gg/Sky/tools/LivePortrait/README.md

 ## Tools

-- [run.sh](run.sh): Run the inference and place the videos in the output folder.
+- [run.sh](run.sh): Synchronize and place the videos in the output folder.
+- [sync.sh](sync.sh): Upscale input videos and synchronize.